-- Log in to the hPanel and go to the Home or SSL section.
+- Log in to the hPanel, select your plan, and go to the Security → SSL section.

-- Select the website you want to use the SSL certificate on and click Install SSL.
+- Select a domain and click Install SSL.

-- You will be redirected to the SSL section of the Hosting Account dashboard.
-Wait a few minutes for the installation process to complete.
+3. You will see that the SSL is installing.
+Give it a couple of minutes.
 Once the process is successful, the Status column will let you know that the certificate is Active.